sjaakvanlenten/weatherApp/README.md

 </p>

 ## Architecture
-For the overall folder structure I chose to keep my compononents, screens, contexts and utility functions in their own seperate folders.
+For the overall folder structure I chose to keep my components, screens, contexts and utility functions in their own separate folders.
 I use an index file in the src folder as the entry point for the app.
 The app component from my index file gets imported in the originial entry App.tsx file and exported from there like so.
 The entire app gets wrapped inside an app-bootstrap component where it keeps showing the splash screen until all fonts are loaded and i18n translation is initialized.